Skip to content

 Then, click the Icons tab

-Icons Tab
+Icons tab

-Trash on the Desktop check box
+Trash (or Wastebasket) on the Desktop check box

 Right-click the Trash (or Wastebasket) and choose Empty Trash to permanently delete the items inside

-Trash on Desktop
+Trash (or Wastebasket) on the Desktop

 You may also skip the Trash (or Wastebasket) altogether by selecting the item(s) you’d like to remove, pressing and holding down the [Shift] key on the keyboard and tapping the [Delete] key.
-You’ll still need to confirm this is what you want to do by clicking the [Delete] button or pressing [Enter] on the keyboard.
+You’ll still need to confirm this is what you want to do by clicking the [Delete] button or pressing [Enter] key on the keyboard.

 Confirm Deletion

-Deleting a file any of the ways above doesn’t actually remove it from your computer – it just removes the reference to the file – which is why it’s possible to recover files you may have accidentally deleted.
+Deleting a file any of the ways above doesn’t actually remove it from your computerit just removes the reference to the file – which is why it’s possible to recover files you may have accidentally deleted.
 It’s like removing a launcher (or shortcut).
 The file itself is still there, at least until it’s overwritten.

 Secure Deletion purposely overwrites the file, usually several times, to make it much harder if not impossible to recover.
 There are many methods to accomplish this but the two below use software already on your C4C Ubuntu system.

-Secure Delete
+Secure Deletion

 Securely Delete with dd